araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ### Improving Exploration and Performance

-To test this hypothesis, I simplified the problem by lowering the step of the inverted pyramid and used a more consistent exploration scheme, [gSDE](https://openreview.net/forum?id=TSuSGVkjuXd), that I developed during my PhD to train RL directly on real robots.
+To test this hypothesis, I simplified the problem by lowering the step of the inverted pyramid and used a more consistent exploration scheme, [gSDE](https://openreview.net/forum?id=TSuSGVkjuXd) (that I developed during my PhD to train RL directly on real robots).

 In its simplest form, gSDE repeats the noise vector for $n$-steps, instead of sampling it at every timestep.
 In other words, instead of selecting actions following $a_t = \mu_\theta(s_t) + \epsilon_t$[^actor-out] and sampling $\epsilon_t \sim N(0, \sigma^2)$ at every step during exploration, gSDE samples $\epsilon \sim N(0, \sigma^2)$ once and keeps $\epsilon$ constant for $n$-steps.